louisforestier/OpenGLES2LearningProject/README.md

 - MeshRenderer which displays the mesh of the MeshFilter according to the attributes of the material
 - Light which allows to emit light

 As for the shaders, I left all the ones I created.
 The most advanced is the ShadowShaders class with the shadow_frag and shadow_vert glsl.
 I have made a beginning of shadow implementation.
-Indeed, the directional light of the scene projects numbers in a certain area.
+Indeed, the directional light of the scene projects shadows in a certain area.
 For the moment this area is fixed, centered on the position of this light.
 The other lights do not cast shadows.

 Pictures:
 <table>